xero/open_qoob_cms_legacy/source/searchClass.rst

       :subpackage: controllers

-   .. php:method:: pages::index()
+   .. php:method:: search::index()

       index function
-      render a page for a given url

-   .. php:method:: pages::coderesume()

-      code resume
-      load the view and render the page
+      check if your search terms are valid (length, no the default phrase, etc), search the database, and display the results.